hynek/structlog/docs/bound-loggers.md

 3. Add a new key `event` with the value of the first positional argument of the method call to the event dict.
 4. Run the processors successively on the event dict.
    Each processor receives the result of its predecessor.
-5. Finally, it takes the result of the final processor and calls the method with the same name – that got called on the bound logger – on the wrapped logger[^id3].
+5. Finally, it takes the result of the final processor and calls the method with the same name – that got called on the bound logger – on the wrapped logger[^explicit].
-   For flexibility, the final processor can return either a string[^id4] that is passed directly as a positional parameter, or a tuple `(args, kwargs)` that are passed as `wrapped_logger.log_method(*args, **kwargs)`.
+   For flexibility, the final processor can return either a string[^str] that is passed directly as a positional parameter, or a tuple `(args, kwargs)` that are passed as `wrapped_logger.log_method(*args, **kwargs)`.

-[^id3]: Since this is slightly magicy, `structlog` comes with concrete loggers for the `standard-library` and {doc}`twisted` that offer you explicit APIs for the supported logging methods but behave identically like the generic BoundLogger otherwise.
+[^explicit]: Since this is slightly magical, `structlog` comes with concrete loggers for the `standard-library` and {doc}`twisted` that offer you explicit APIs for the supported logging methods but behave identically like the generic BoundLogger otherwise.
     Of course, you are free to implement your own bound loggers too.

-[^id4]: `str`, `bytes`, or `bytearray` to be exact.
+[^str]: `str`, `bytes`, or `bytearray` to be exact.

-## Creation
+## Wrapping Loggers Explicitly

-You won't be instantiating bound loggers yourself.
+In practice, you won't be instantiating bound loggers yourself.
-In practice you will configure `structlog` as explained in the `next chapter <configuration>` and then just call `structlog.get_logger`.
+You will configure `structlog` as explained in the {doc}`next chapter <configuration>` and then just call {func}`structlog.get_logger`.

-In some rare cases you may not want to do that.
+However, in some rare cases you may not want to do that.
+For example because you don't control how you get the logger that you would like to wrap (famous example: *Celery*).
-For that times there is the `structlog.wrap_logger` function that can be used to wrap a logger without any global state (i.e. configuration):
+For that times there is the {func}`structlog.wrap_logger` function that can be used to wrap a logger -- optionally without any global state (i.e. configuration):

 (proc)=